mit003/Matrimonial/README.md

 ## Introduction

 The Matrimonial project is a web application aimed at helping individuals find suitable life partners.
-Users can create profiles, search for matches, and communicate with potential partners through the platform.
+Users can create profiles, search for matches, and communicate with potential partners through the contact number.
 The application focuses on providing a secure and user-friendly environment for matrimonial purposes.

 ## Features